Navigation

 Surgery for piles

 Most people don’t need an operation to treat piles.
-But if you still have symptoms of piles and other treatments haven’t worked, or your piles keep bleeding, it might be an appropriate option for you.
-There are different types of surgery for piles, which include the following.
+But if you do, there are different types of surgery for piles, which include the following.

-• Stapled haemorrhoidopexy – in this operation, your surgeon will attach the area of tissue with piles higher up your anal canal and staple it in place.
+• Stapled haemorrhoidopexy: the area of tissue with piles are attached higher up your anal canal and stapled in place.
 Your piles then won’t come out your anus anymore and will shrink.

 Complications of piles